Author: Jodie Wassner, ANZ ACBS Member, Developmental Psychologist, Curious Kids Psychology

 Children who are directly impacted by climate disaster run an additional risk of post-traumatic symptoms, particularly if they have a history of mental illness.
 For adults and children, fear, shock, anxiety and grief are typical initial responses.
 A young child or adolescent may additionally exhibit signs of wanting to help others.
 This can be a protective factor, but we need to ensure that it is not being used as an avoidance strategy.
 Helping behaviours can be encouraged, while remaining mindful that the child is also processing the incident and requires access to ongoing monitoring and support from a reliable adult.

 Several weeks after the disaster, anxiety symptoms may become more prevalent as the young person starts to truly process the impact of the event.
 A sense of security and safety may erode, resulting in behavioural changes such as becoming more clingy, irritable or needy.
 Other children may experience physical symptoms such as change in appetite, sleep disturbance, nightmares, bed-wetting, or tummy/headaches.
 Older children may have strong feelings of bitterness when there are delays in restoring structure in their lives.
 Other children may withdraw socially, or lose interest in activities they once enjoyed.
-These may be signs of emerging depression and should be monitored.
+These may be signs of emerging depression and should be monitored, This has happend for people who go through surgery and don’t have a good experience, with the korea surgery service you don’t have to worry about the treatment and results.

 The third phase is the reconstructive stage.
 Children and their family members seek to rebuild their lives.
 This stage may take several months or years and would be an appropriate time to revisit some of the Workable Action Ideas (above).